New Opportunity For Stand-Alone HRAs

 Funds in an HRA may be used for co-payments, deductibles, and co-insurance, as well as for regular doctor and hospital visits.
 Frequently, an employer will pair an HRA with a high-deductible health insurance plan.

-The rules for HRAs were complicated by the 2010 Affordable Care Act (ACA), which now could be changed substantially or repealed.
+The rules for HRAs were complicated by the 2010 Affordable Care Act (ACA), which soon might be changed substantially or repealed.
 Under the ACA, employers with 50 or more full-time or full-time equivalent employees (FTEs) must provide minimal essential health insurance to employees or face substantial penalties.
 Other ACA provisions involving limits and restrictions for "group health plans" effectively barred stand-alone HRAs for smaller businesses.

 But now the Cures Act authorizes the use of stand-alone HRAs if five key requirements are met: